-Some garden centers will sell a range of cultivated colors including white, rose pink and yellow.
-Some varieties have also been bred to flower for longer, so may be considered perennials.
+Some garden centers will sell a range of cultivated colors including white, rose pink, and yellow.
+Some varieties have also been bred to flower for longer, so could be considered perennial.
 These varieties generally lack the height of more wild species.

 Foxglove is cultivated for its uses within the pharmaceutical industry.
 The leaves are harvested and will undergo a distillation process to extract the medicinal substances.

 Foxglove is an extremely toxic plant.
 Leaves, flowers, roots, and stem should not be consumed.
 Children and pets should be supervised if you choose to plant this within your garden.
 Symptoms of foxglove poisoning include dizziness, nausea, irregular pulse, convulsions and muscle weakness.
 Particularly vulnerable individuals may be at risk of death, if foxglove is consumed.

 Foxglove cannot be used within food recipes or dishes due to its toxicity.
 The leaves have a very bitter taste which hints at the toxic chemicals found within.
 Throughout history, foxglove has been regarded as a plant that should be avoided.
 That is until William Withering discovered its potential for treating heart conditions.

 Medicinal uses of Foxglove

 Certain substances found within foxglove have been noted for their ability to effectively treat some heart conditions.
 These toxins are called digitoxin and digoxin.
 However, these heart conditions must not be self treated.
 The substances needed can only be safely extracted by a complex distilling procedure.